-Classification Name Summary of main activities and duties performed by Outside Directors involving their role expectations Executive Director Shinsuke Ishiwatari Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise as a corporate manager and attorney.
-Executive Director Koji Yanagisawa Attended all 17 meetings of the Board of Directors held in the current fiscal year.
+Classification Name Summary of main activities and duties performed by Outside Directors involving their role expectations Executive Director Koji Yanagisawa Attended all 18 meetings of the Board of Directors held in the current fiscal year.
 Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise as a corporate manager.
-In addition, attended all two meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as a member of the committee.
+In addition, attended all four meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as a member of the committee.
 Engaged in supervisory functions in the process of selecting the Company's officer candidates and determining officer compensation, etc., from a standpoint of objectivity and neutrality.
-Executive Director Dai Tamesue Attended all 17 meetings of the Board of Directors held in the current fiscal year.
+Executive Director Dai Tamesue Attended 17 of 18 meetings of the Board of Directors held in the current fiscal year.
 Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise gained through social and educational activities, especially his activities as an athlete.
-Executive Director Harold George Meij Attended 12 of the 13 meetings of the Board of Directors held after assuming the office on December 17, 2021.
-Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise as an international corporate manager.
-Executive Director (Audit and Supervisory Committee member) Tetsuzo Hasegawa Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all 14 meetings of the Audit and Supervisory Committee.
+Executive Director Harold George Meij Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise as a manager of an international corporation.
+Executive Director (Audit and Supervisory Committee member) Tetsuzo Hasegawa Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended all 13 meetings of the Audit and Supervisory Committee.
 Also attended major internal meetings as a full-time Audit and Supervisory Committee member.
 Made remarks concerning corporate governance and compliance from his experience as an officer at listed companies.
-Also attended all two meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as the committee's Chairman.
+Also attended all four meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as the committee's Chairman.
 Took on leadership of supervisory functions in the process of selecting the Company's officer candidates and determining officer compensation, etc., from a standpoint of objectivity and neutrality.
-Executive Director (Audit and Supervisory Committee member) Ryogo Tsukioka Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all 14 meetings of the Audit and Supervisory Committee.
-Made remarks concerning accounting, finance, and taxes pertaining to the Company from an expert perspective primarily as a certified public accountant and tax accountant.
-In addition, attended all two meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as a member of the commany's officer candidates and determining officer compensation, etc., from a standpoint of objectivity and neutrality.
-Executive Director (Audit and Supervisory Committee member) Koichiro Iida Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all 14 meetings of the Audit and Supervisory Committee.
-Made remarks concerning legal matters pertaining to the Company, corporate governance, and compliance from an expert perspective primarily as an attorney.
+Executive Director (Audit and Supervisory Committee member) Ryogo Tsukioka Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended all 13 meetings of the Audit and Supervisory Committee.
+Made remarks concerning accounting, finance and taxes pertaining to the Company from an expert perspective primarily as a certified public accountant and tax accountant.
+In addition, attended all four meetings of the Nomination and Compensation Advisory Committee held in the current fiscal year, serving as a member of the committee.
+Engaged in supervisory functions in the process of selecting the Company's officer candidates and determining officer compensation, etc., from a standpoint of objectivity and neutrality.
+Executive Director (Audit and Supervisory Committee member) Koichiro Iida Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended all 13 meetings of the Audit and Supervisory Committee.
+Made remarks concerning legal matters pertaining to the Company, corporate governance and compliance from an expert perspective primarily as an attorney.